IF AN ASSAULT HAS RECENTLY OCCURRED:

 Women Organized Against Rape is a non-profit organization in Philadelphia, Pennsylvania whose mission is to eliminate all forms of sexual violence through specialized treatment services, comprehensive prevention education programs, and advocacy for the rights of victims of sexual assault.
 WOAR provides free counseling for women, men and children who have experienced sexual violence.

-WHEN THERE HAS BEEN A PAST EXPERIENCE OF SEXUAL VIOLENCE:
+WHEN THERE HAS BEEN A PAST EXPERIENCE OF SEXUAL MISCONDUCT:

-Furthermore, students are encouraged to report all instances of sexual violence to SJU's Title IX Coordinator, Dr. Mary-Elaine Perry (titleIX@sju.edu,) Police (911) or to SJU Public Safety (610-660-1111.)
+Furthermore, students are encouraged to report all instances of sexual misconduct to SJU's Title IX Coordinator, Dr. Mary-Elaine Perry (titleIX@sju.edu,) Police (911) to SJU Public Safety (610-660-1111) or to any Responsible Employee on campus.